§ 501 "Stock insurer" defined.

 § 522 Duration of suspension; insurer's obligations during suspension period; reinstatement.

 (a) Suspension of an insurer's certificate of authority shall be for such period as the Commissioner specifies in the order of suspension, but not to exceed 1 year.
-During the suspension period the Commissioner may rescind or shorten the suspension by his/her further order.
+During the suspension period the Commissioner may rescind or shorten the suspension by his or her further order.

 (b) During the suspension period the insurer shall not solicit or write any new business in this State, but shall file its annual statement, pay fees, licenses and taxes as required under this title, and may service its business already in force in this State, as if the certificate of authority had continued in full force.